Skip to main content

 Read 11-21 Third Update Memorandum to City Council Addressing Questions on the Referendum Petition Process

 The filing of the complete petition also started a protest period during which any registered voter in Fort Collins may file a protest of the Clerk's determination of sufficiency.
-This protest period ends at 5 p.m. on Friday, December 8, 2023.
+This protest period ended at 5 p.m. on Friday, December 8, 2023.

 Read 11-29 Fourth Update Memorandum to City Council on the Examination and Protest Periods for the Referendum Petition Process